V. Jayaraman

-Varadharaj Pollachi Jayaraman is an Indian politician and a member of the Tamil Nadu Legislative Assembly from the Pollachi constituency.
+Pollachi Varadharaj Jayaraman, better known as Pollachi V. Jayaraman or V. Jayaraman, is an Indian politician and a member of the Tamil Nadu Legislative Assembly from the Pollachi constituency.
 He was previously selected from Pollachi constituency (2001-2006), (2006-2011) respectively and elected from constituency (2011-2016) and (2016-2021).
 He was Minister in the 2nd Jayalalithaa government as Minister for Industries, Environment, Pollution Control (2001-2002), and again as Minister for Food, Civil Supplies and Co-operative (2004-2006).
 He is one among the 3 MLAs from ADMK to record winning 5 times consecutively in assembly elections from 2001 onwards from Pollachi and Udumalpet constituencies with others being O.Pannerselvam and K.P.Anbazhagan.
 Jayaraman also won the Tamil Nadu State Assembly elections held in May 2021 from the same constituency.